workindia/Applozic-Android-SDK/README.md

 Group Change notification

+##Help

+We provide support over at [StackOverflow] (http://stackoverflow.com/questions/tagged/applozic) when you tag using applozic, ask us anything.

 Applozic is the best android chat sdk for instant messaging, still not convinced?
 Write to us at github@applozic.com and we will be happy to schedule a demo for you.